Mobile Menu

 • Fiscal residents

-Therefore, the profit obtained by way of the sale of real estate in Spain have to be declared and taxed as well in the country of first residence, whereby the amount already disbursed for taxes in Spain will be deducted.
+Consequently, gains derived from the sale of a property in Spain must also be declared and taxed in the country of residence, where the amount of tax already paid in Spain will be deducted.

 2. Mortgage

-The costs for the cancellation of a mortgage as well as for its cessation in the Land Registry are to be paid by the buyer.
+The costs for the cancellation of a mortgage as well as for its cancellation in the Land Registry are to be paid by the seller.
 These costs may vary depending on the financial institution and should be discussed with the bank before the actual sale.

 3. Municipal added value tax (Impuesto de Plusvalía municipal)

-Legally the payment of this tax corresponds to the seller, although in some cases and by mutual agreement, it is the buyer who bears this expense.
+By law, the payment of this tax corresponds to the seller, although there have been and still are cases in which, by mutual agreement, it is the buyer who bears this cost.

 4. Brokerage